Cryogenics: Cryogenic processing

 Cryogens, such as liquid nitrogen, are further used for specialty chilling and freezing applications.
 Some chemical reactions, like those used to produce the active ingredients for the popular statin drugs, must occur at low temperatures of approximately −100 °C. Special cryogenic chemical reactors are used to remove reaction heat and provide a low temperature environment.
 The freezing of foods and biotechnology products, like vaccines, requires nitrogen in blast freezing or immersion freezing systems.
 Certain soft or elastic materials become hard and brittle at very low temperatures, which makes cryogenic milling (cryomilling) an option for some materials that cannot easily be milled at higher temperatures.

 Cryogenic processing is not a substitute for heat treatment, but rather an extension of the heating–quenching–tempering cycle.
 Normally, when an item is quenched, the final temperature is ambient.
 The only reason for this is that most heat treaters do not have cooling equipment.
 There is nothing metallurgically significant about ambient temperature.
 The cryogenic process continues this action from ambient temperature down to -320 °F.

 In most instances the cryogenic cycle is followed by a heat tempering procedure.
 As all alloys do not have the same chemical constituents, the tempering procedure varies according to the material's chemical composition, thermal history and/or a tool's particular service application.

 The entire process takes 3–4 days.

 Fuels

-Another use of cryogenics is cryogenic fuels for rockets with liquid hydrogen as the most widely used example.
+Another use of cryogenics is cryogenic fuels for rockets with liquid hydrogen as the most widely used example, with liquid methane starting to become more prevalent in recent years.
 Liquid oxygen (LOX) is even more widely used but as an oxidizer, not a fuel.
 NASA's workhorse Space Shuttle used cryogenic hydrogen/oxygen propellant as its primary means of getting into orbit.
 LOX is also widely used with RP-1 kerosene, a non-cryogenic hydrocarbon, such as in the rockets built for the Soviet space program by Sergei Korolev.

 Russian aircraft manufacturer Tupolev developed a version of its popular design Tu-154 with a cryogenic fuel system, known as the Tu-155.
 The plane uses a fuel referred to as liquefied natural gas or LNG, and made its first flight in 1989.